Scoop: Gillian Anderson To Play Emily Maitlis In Netflix Dramatisation Of Prince Andrew Interview

 Remember that Newsnight interview?
 It's returning to the small screen...

 If there’s one thing Netflix loves more than throwing fictional teenagers into weird, supernatural scenarios, it’s shows about royalty, from Young Royals to The Empress to The Crown.
 The latter is, of course, the streaming service’s proverbial jewel, which is once again turning its attention to the British royal family.
-Enter Scoop, an upcoming film based on that Newsnight interview with Prince Andrew and the memoir of producer Sam McAlister.
-Here’s everything we know so far…
+Enter Scoop, a buzzy film based on that Newsnight interview with Prince Andrew and the memoir of producer Sam McAlister.
+Here’s everything you need to know before tuning in, including how to stream the show.

 ‘I’d expected Amanda Thirsk [Prince Andrew’s private secretary at the time] to be distraught, the prince to look shaken or concerned, but she was smiling, and he seemed ebullient,’ McAlister writes.
 ‘And then it hit me: he actually thought it had gone well.
 He was in such a good mood that he offered us all a tour of the palace.’

-According to Netflix, Scoop will give viewers ‘the inside track on the women [Emily Maitlis and Sam McAlister] that broke through the Buckingham Palace establishment to secure the scoop of the decade that led to the catastrophic fall from grace of the queen’s “favourite son”.’
+Scoop gives viewers ‘the inside track on the women [Emily Maitlis and Sam McAlister] that broke through the Buckingham Palace establishment to secure the scoop of the decade that led to the catastrophic fall from grace of the queen’s “favourite son”,’ according to Netflix.
 From ‘navigating Palace vetoes’ to ‘breaking through to Prince Andrew’s inner circle’ to ‘high-stakes negotiations’, the film will also dramatise the shocking interview itself.

 The film is being directed by Emmy and BAFTA winner Philip Martin.
 ‘I want to put the audience inside the breathtaking sequence of events that led to the interview with Prince Andrew – to tell a story about a search for answers, in a world of speculation and varying recollections,’ Martin told Netflix.